sfia-andreidaniel/wysiwyg-canvas/README.md

 a canvas to render it's contents, without using the standard contenteditable feature of the web browsers that is used at this moment.

+# Usage

+See index.html file in the root of the repo for embedding example.

 ## Goals

 1. The INPUT should act as a standard HTML input, supporting the following